Download Subtitles Automatically With VLC Media Player

 Use VLsub to download subtitles automatically in VLC

-I presume that you already have VLC installed.
+Let's see how to use it.
+I presume that you already have VLC installed on your system.

 Open VLC and head over to the “View” option from the menu bar:

-Next, hover down the options available and click on “VLsub” as shown in the screenshot above.
-This will open the VLsub interface where you can add details for searching and downloading subtitles.
+You'll see the VLsub option here.
+You click on it and it will open the VLsub interface, where you can add details for searching and downloading subtitles.

 VLsub Plugin Interface

-As you see in the picture above, there are two option of searching the subtitles: Search by name and search by hash.
+As you see in the picture above, there are two options for searching the subtitles: Search by name and search by hash.

-When you click on any of the search option, it gives you a list of results.
+When you click either of the search options, it gives you a list of results.
 You can download any of them by clicking on the Download selection button.

 Change subtitle language

-Good thing about VLC is that you can easily synchronise subtitles if they are out of sync a little.
+The good thing about VLC is that you can easily synchronize subtitles if they are out of sync a little.

-Manually installing VLsub plugin (if you cannot find VLsub in VLC)
+Manually installing VLsub (if you cannot find it in VLC)

-You can download the vlsub plugin from the Github.
-Its in a zip folder.
-Extract it and you will find the “vlsub.lua” file in it.
-All you need is this one file.
+It's in a zip folder.
+Extract the zip file, and you will find the vlsub.lua file in it.

 sudo mkdir /usr/lib/vlc/lua/extensions/

-Now move or copy the vlsub.lua file in the above mentioned directory.
-In case you are absolute beginner, try the following command to go to the downloaded directory:
+Now move or copy the vlsub.lua file in the above-mentioned directory.
+In case you are an absolute beginner, try the following command to go to the downloaded directory:

 cd ~/Downloads/vlsub-master/